atritthart/jobsite-generator-host/README.md

    CloudFormation stacks are up and running.
 If there are, disallow access to their webhooks to disable them.

-2. Re-enable HTTPS and HTTP listening, see "Configure the load balancer to listen to plain HTTP in port 80".

-3. Ensure Route53 domain points to the old stack's load balancer.
+2. Ensure Route53 domain points to the old stack's load balancer.

+3. Unpause the Docker container with `docker unpause`.

+4. Switch the Auto Scaling Group healthcheck type back to "ELB".

-4. Test healthcheck and jobsite generation by triggering with Prismic webhook.
+5. Test healthcheck and jobsite generation by triggering with Prismic webhook.